TOPSHOT-US-VOTE-POLITICS-HARRIS-WALZ

 Vice President Harris and her running mate, Tim Walz, are back on their campaign bus.
 The pair are together on the campaign trail for the first time since last week’s Democratic convention.
-This time, they’re heading out on a two-day bus tour of Georgia on Wednesday.
+This time, they’re on a two-day bus tour of Georgia.

-Their trip will take them into areas of the state that don’t always get attention from Democratic politicians.
+Their trip is taking them into areas of the state that don’t always get attention from Democratic politicians.
 It will also be the site of Harris’ first major network interview since becoming her party’s nominee for president, on Thursday.

 The attention this week is just the latest sign that Georgia, a state President Biden narrowly won in 2020, is once again in play this election year.

-“This area is a priority for the campaign: we have nearly 50 full-time staff across 7 offices in South Georgia,” said Porsha White, the Georgia state director for the Harris campaign.
+“This area is a priority for the campaign: we have nearly 50 full-time staff across 7 offices in South Georgia,” said Porsha White, the Georgia state director for the Harris campaign, ahead of the trip.
 “This will be the first time a general election presidential candidate will have campaigned in Savannah since the 1990s.”

 It’s part of a broader strategy to reach voters in traditionally Republican areas in swing states

 Savannah — like most major cities — votes strongly Democratic.
-But it is swimming in a sea of red — and that’s where Harris and Walz will be campaigning.
+But it is swimming in a sea of red — and that’s where Harris and Walz are campaigning.

 “The whole point is to overperform,” said Emory University political scientist Andra Gillespie.
 “And so you want to overperform not just among your base, but you also want to overperform in places where you have historically been weak.”